azlak-rod/roddbwpf/README.md

 # roddbwpf

-My take on the awesome Realms of Despair item db shared with me by Threndor.
+My take on the awesome Realms of Despair item db shared with me by Threndor, and is originally from the Druidic Cartographers.
 I've made no changes to the itemdb file and included it in this repo so that everything you need is present to run.

+## Searching

+It is possible to search by stat (case insensitively) using >.
+For example, `str>0` or `STR>0` will both work.
+You can mix and match with regular keywords, e.g. `dragon str>0` will give you items with Dragon in the name and atleast 1 strength.

 ## Pre-built binaries